-The Brocade Virtual Traffic Manager includes a useful benchmarking tool named 'zeusbench' that we use for our internal performance testing and as a load generation tool on the training courses that we run.
-The very first incarnation of ZeusBench was donated to the Apache project a long time ago, and is now well known as ApacheBench.
+The Pulse Secure Virtual Traffic Manager includes a useful benchmarking tool named 'zeusbench' that we use for internal performance testing and as a load generation tool for training courses.
+The first incarnation of ZeusBench was donated to the Apache project a long time ago, and is now well known as ApacheBench.
 The new incarnation starts from a completely fresh codebase; it has a new 'rate' mode of operation, is less resource intensive and is often more accurate in its reporting.

 You’ll find ZeusBench in the admin/bin directory of your Traffic Manager installation ($ZEUSHOME).
 Run zeusbench with the -–help option to display the comprehensive help documentation: